aledelpho/Arthemy_Live-Tuner-SDXL-ComfyUI/README.md

 ## Model Tuner: Application Areas

-The following sliders allow you to modify specific blocks of the SDXL U-Net.
-Each area has been identified and categorized based on my personal experience and extensive research within the AI community.
+Use these sliders to fine-tune specific blocks within the SDXL U-Net.
+Keep in mind that, while each area targets a specific visual aspect, these blocks do not operate in isolation.
+Because of the interdependent nature of the model, changing one weight will have a dominant effect on its primary area, but it also affects the others.
-These descriptions will be refined over time as more data is gathered.
+These areas are still experimental guidelines that will be refined with time.

 ### Input Blocks (Structure and Composition)